Proof of identity and residency

 If you are away for medical reasons

-If you are away from the NT for medical reasons, you may still be eligible.
+If you remain a resident of the NT and are away for medical reasons, you may still be eligible.

-You can apply in writing for an exemption from the residency requirements.
+You can apply in writing for an exemption from the 183-day residency requirements.

 You must include supporting medical evidence with your application.